 While this situation is rare, it is very dangerous.
-All parents and caregivers of children need to know what delayed drowning is as well as what signs to look for.
+All parents and caregivers of children need to know what delayed drowning is and what signs to look for.

 What is delayed drowning?

 Dry drowning typically happens just after getting out of the water.
 Water enters through the nose or mouth and gets into the airway.
-This causes a spasm, or muscle twitch.
+This causes the vocal cords to spasm.
 The airway closes, making it difficult or impossible for the child to breathe.

 Unfortunately, both types of delayed drowning can lead to death.